ivelin/thinkorswim-apps/README.md

-# thinkorswim-apps
+# Thinkorswim Apps

-Various experimental apps in Thinkscript for users of Thinkorswim.
+Various experimental studies and strategies written in Thinkscript for users of the Thinkorswim investment platform.

+USE AT YOUR OWN RISK!

 ## Net New Highs